aridiosilva/git/README.md

    - **invalid** - This doesn't seem right
    - **question** - Further information is requested
    - **wontfix** - This will not be worked on

+Pull requests help you collaborate on code with other people.
+As pull requests are created, they’ll appear here in a searchable and filterable list.
+To get started, you should create a pull request.

 ### Issue